Bennotsi-MTG/Doomsday-Codex/doomsday-timespiral.md

-{:title "Doomsday Time Spiral Piles"
+# Doomsday - Time Spiral piles
- :layout :codex
- :author "bennotsi"
- :page-index 16
- :navbar? false
- :section "The Doomsday Codex"}

 One of the reasons you sometimes see a Time Spiral in Doomsday sideboards is because we can efficiently use it in Doomsday Piles for